Kesavan-Hex/content-zeroday/README.md

 ## PRODUCT NO.6 : Alternate Authentication

  - We choose the Alternate Authentication problem to implement the new user friendly environment .
-This problem is mostly important for the security field to improve the future technology
+This problem is mostly important to address for the in security field to improve the future technologys in authentications.

  - It also help the users easy to access a secure field of authentication.
 This Authentication is mostly used in banks to improve their security feature , it help the banks to verify the users in online .